CLARIAH/burgerLinker/README.md

 - Only the [JAVA Runtime Environment (JRE)](https://www.oracle.com/java/technologies/javase-jre8-downloads.html), which is free and installed on almost every computer these days.

 ### Input requirements
-- Only one RDF dataset, describing the civil registries that are modelled according to our simple [Civil Registries schema](assets/CIV.png).
-For efficient querying (i.e. lower memory usage with fast search), the matching tool requires the dataset to be compressed and given as an HDT file with its index.
-[What is HDT?](http://www.rdfhdt.org/what-is-hdt/)
+- Only one RDF dataset, describing the civil registries that are modelled according to our simple [Civil Registries schema](assets/CIV.png) (see [Wiki](https://github.com/CLARIAH/burgerLinker/wiki/Adapting-the-data-model) for more details regarding the data model and the conversion to RDF).

+- For efficient querying (i.e. lower memory usage with fast search), the matching tool requires the dataset to be compressed and given as an [HDT](http://www.rdfhdt.org/what-is-hdt/) file with its index.
 The tool allows the conversion of any valid RDF file to HDT using the `--function convertToHDT` (see Example 2 below).

 ### Output format
 Two possible output formats to represent the detected links: